 These homemade gluten-free chicken wings have the crispiest, paper thin skin and are baked in the oven!
 NO flour, NO oil, NO frying!
 In fact, most of the fat in the skin will drip off leaving the most wonderful extra crispy chicken wings ever!
 They are baked at a high temp and will become your new favorite chicken wing recipe. with an easy buffalo wing sauce included.

 My husband is a football-watching, carnivorous, fried-food eating, self-proclaimed chicken wing expert.
-He orders wings every time they are on the menu when we eat out.
+He orders wings every time they are on the menu.
 And still these wings are his favorite of all time.
 I am hooked too!
 Chicken wings from a fryer are usually dangerous for gluten-free me, so making them myself is the best option.

 This recipe has some extra steps that require patience but I promise, you won’t be sorry.
 The keys to these wings having the crispiest skin possible are: